SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Experimental setting

 \section{Experimental setting}

-As described in Sec.~\ref{sec:dataset}, we construct the SpatialMosaic dataset using ScanNet++~\cite{scannetpp}, which provides high-quality RGB-D scans along with dense and accurate 3D semantic annotations.
-For reliable VQA generation, we use only the subset of ScanNet++ scenes that contain dense, high-quality 3D semantic annotations.
-We select 679 of these annotated scenes for training and 170 for testing.
+As described in Sec.~\ref{sec:dataset}, we construct the SpatialMosaic dataset using ScanNet++~\cite{scannetpp} and WOD~\cite{Sun_2020_CVPR}, spanning both indoor and outdoor scenes.
+We select 757 scenes for training and 179 for testing.
 To enable rich and diverse VQA generation, we utilize all annotated object categories present in each scene.
 Moreover, to ensure that the generated QA pairs cover a wide variety of target–source object combinations, each target object category is explicitly paired with multiple source-object categories.
 This pairing strategy enables the pipeline to generate a large and diverse set of QA pairs across a wide variety of object pairs.
-For model training, both VLM-3R and \ourmodel{} are fine-tuned on SpatialMosaic using 8 NVIDIA H200 GPUs with a batch size of 4 for one epoch, which takes approximately 16 hours per model.
-To conduct evaluation on our \ourbenchmark{}, we compare with various open-source MLLM baselines, with inference time ranging from 1 to 5 hours depending on model size.
-Since full-scale comparison experiments are extremely time-intensive even on 8 NVIDIA H200 GPUs, we conduct the fine-tuning and quantitative evaluation in the main paper using a reduced subset of the dataset consisting of 200K training samples and 100K test samples.
+For a fair comparison, all ablated models are fine-tuned under identical training settings using the training splits of SpatialMosaic and VSI-Bench, where the latter follows the data generation procedure described by VSI-Bench.
+For training, we use 8 NVIDIA H200 GPUs and dual AMD EPYC 7763 CPUs with a batch size of 4 for one epoch, which takes approximately 16 hours per model.
+To conduct an evaluation on our \ourbenchmark{}, we compare with various open-source MLLM baselines, with inference time ranging from 1 to 5 hours depending on model size.
+Since full-scale comparison experiments are extremely time-intensive, we conduct the fine-tuning and quantitative evaluation in the main paper using a reduced subset of the dataset consisting of 200K training samples and 100K test samples.
+We used accelerator library with DeepSpeed ZeRO stage 2 optimization for distributed training.
+The learning rate is set to $2 \times 10^{-5}$, the weight decay to $0.0$, and we adopt a cosine learning rate scheduler.
+Training is performed for 5 epochs.
+Both the visual and geometry encoders are frozen, and multi-view features are integrated through a 3D-fusion module composed of a cross-attention layer followed by a projection layer.